wolfj123/How-To-Create-a-Character-for-Call-of-Cthulhu-RPG/README.md

 Try to fit your `Credit Rating` with what seems to be appropriate for your `occupation` of choice.
 For example, Private Investigators are not particularily rich or classy.

 ### Personal Interests
 These skills are what your character is interested outside his `occupation`.
-You may choose any skill you want, with the exception of `Credit Rating` (which wasalready filled in the `occupation` section), and the `Cthulhu Mythos` skills, which can only be gained through experience.
+You may choose any skill you want, with the exception of `Credit Rating` (which was already filled in the `occupation` section), and the `Cthulhu Mythos` skills, which can only be gained through experience.

 The skill points for this section are: <br/>
 +20, +20, +20, +20, +20